mostafa-taman-ashtrei/firebase_auth/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm lint`

+scans your project for any eslint errors according to the rules specified in .eslintrc.json

+### `npm lint:fix`

+fixes all the eslint errors found in your project

 ### `npm run build`